Contact Us for a Free Consultation (213) 542-0979

 Put simply, any third-strike defendant could potentially be facing a life sentence in prison.
 A felony criminal threats conviction can qualify as a strike.

-So, the short answer to this question is that it's not always a strike.
+So, the short answer to this question is that it's only sometimes a strike.
 As noted above, PC 422 is a wobbler and can be filed as a misdemeanor or a felony.

 If it's filed as a misdemeanor, it's never a strike.
-If on the other hand, it's filed as a felony, then it is a strike and it will be on your record for the rest of your life, pursuant to the California three-strikes law.
+If, on the other hand, it's filed as a felony, then it is a strike, and it will be on your record for the rest of your life under the California three-strikes law.

 How Can I Avoid a Strike?

-Obviously, then next immediate step for dealing with a criminal threats cases is to:
+The next immediate step for dealing with a criminal threat case is to:

 • get a charge that's either a misdemeanor, or

-• if you're going to have to take some sort of a conviction, or
+• if you're going to have to take some conviction or

 • get a different charge that's not a strike.

 This is where having an experienced criminal defense attorney comes in.
-I've been in the criminal defense field for almost three decades.
-I've handled hundreds of Penal Code Section 422 criminal threat cases.
+I've been in the criminal defense field for almost three decades and have handled hundreds of Penal Code Section 422 criminal threat cases.

-As time has gone on since the early 1990s when I started practicing criminal defense to today's day, for whatever reason, the powers that be have decided that criminal threats is a very serious crime.
+As time has gone on since the early 1990s when I started practicing criminal defense to today's day, for whatever reason, the powers that be have decided that criminal threats are a grave crime.

 Manipulating the Criminal Justice System

-Unfortunately, I've seen individuals manipulate the system and put people in a bad position as it relates to criminal threat charges.
+Unfortunately, I've seen individuals manipulate the system and put people in the wrong position regarding criminal threat charges.

-Now, they were able to freeze that person up and get them in a position where they're being arrested and have to post a bail and are on the defensive.
+Now, they were able to freeze that person up and put them in a position where they're being arrested, have to post bail, and are on the defensive.

-They also take command of the family home because that person is going to get kicked out of the family home and they'll usually be a restraining order and a criminal protective order and they put that person in a horrible position.
+They also take command of the family home because that person will get kicked out.
+There'll usually be a restraining order and a criminal protective order, putting that person in a horrible position.

 That's just one example of them manipulating the system to work against a criminal defendant.